 Psychotherapy for Drug Addiction Treatment

 The treatment of drug addiction invariably has therapy at its heart.
 Taking the perspective of “healthy body, healthy mind”, if detox could be said to treat the body, therapy treats the mind — and both aspects of treatment need to be engaged in if the treatment is to be successful.
-Tackling only one of the two components will inevitably result in the overall failure of treatment.
-Both therapy and detox are required if you are to achieve and then sustain the abstinence you seek.
+Tackling only one of the many components will inevitably result in the possible overall failure of treatment.
+Both therapy and detox are required to achieve and then sustain the desired abstinence.

 Social skills/interpersonal/growth psychotherapy

-The connections between poor social skills and substance abuse and addiction are many and profound.
+The connections between poor social skills, substance abuse and addiction are many and profound.
 Inadequate interpersonal skills can make it very hard, if not impossible, for a person to develop and maintain important relationships such as fulfilling romantic and sexual ones.
-This in turn can create significant psychological challenges that some people seek to resolve via negative coping strategies, including substance abuse.
+This, in turn, can create significant psychological challenges that some people seek to resolve via negative coping strategies, including substance abuse.